iitmotorsports/IIT-SAE-ECU/CONTRIBUTING.md

 In windows, these `COM` ports show up in the [Device Manager](https://support.microsoft.com/en-us/windows/open-device-manager-a7f2db46-faaf-24f0-8b7b-9e4a6032fc8c).
 There should only be one port per Teensy.
 These ports should look like `COMx` where `x` is a number.

 ![What the COM PORTs might look like](https://raw.githubusercontent.com/Illinois-Tech-Motorsports/IIT-SAE-ECU/master/Images/Contributing/COMPORTS.png)

+If there are no extra ports showing up, i.e. connecting or disconnecting a teensy doesn't change the number of ports, attempt to first program the teensy using `teensy.exe` or with the `Arduino` suite.
+Or ask someone for help.

 \*** If you only have one teensy, make it the front one and put whatever for the second.